souravjain540/scraping-amazon-article/readme.md

 ...
 ```

-And update our cheerio dependent code to work within Playwright:
+And update our Cheerio-dependent code to work within Playwright:

 ```typescript
 import { PlaywrightCrawlingContext } from 'crawlee';